coinosis/coinosis/README.md

 1. Make sure you're in the `master` branch and it is synced with GitHub
 2. `webpack -p`
 3. Copy the contents of the `dist/` folder to your webserver

+## Execute the assess() function with backend data

+`truffle exec scripts/assess.js`

+* set the NODE_ENV environment variable to `production` if you want to get data from the production backend
+* set the --network flag to `mainnet` if you want to execute the contract on that network